nhsd-a2si/docs-dos-api/_pages/soap_api/soap_api_overview.md

 {% include note.html content="The SOAP API is sometimes referred to as **CheckCapacitySummary**, which is actually one of the web methods available." %}

+{% include warning.html content="Support for version 1.3 of the SOAP API will end in December 2019.
+All users must move to version 1.5 before this time." %}

 ## API Use Case ##

 The SOAP API supports the following high-level use cases: